Getting past the gimmicks to the truth about YOUR mattress

-Sorting through the clutter of information in the mattress industry and hone in on what matters to you – a GREAT night's sleep – will help you make an informed purchase.
+Sorting through the clutter of mattress industry information and honing in on what matters to you – a GREAT night's sleep – will help you make an informed purchase.
 Before visiting a mattress retailer, arm yourself with common sense and learn the difference between myth and truth.
 And if you're curious about what mattress is best for your age and stage of life, these will help.

-Mattress myth 1 – Replace your mattress every 8 years
+Mattress myth 1: Replace your mattress every eight years.

 Think of your mattress as performance gear for your sleep.
-Just like a good pair of running shoes can help you run faster and prevent injuries, a supportive mattress can deliver better, healthier sleep.
+A good pair of running shoes can help you run faster and prevent injuries, but a supportive mattress can deliver better healthier sleep.
 You'll know when it's time to shop for a new mattress based on how you feel when you wake up.

-Mattress myth 2 – A firm mattress is the best mattress for your back
+Mattress myth 2: A firm mattress is best for your back.

 To minimize pain and discomfort and help your body relax into healing, regenerative sleep, you need a mattress that conforms to your favorite sleeping positions while supporting all areas of your body – conformability and support.
 In general, mattresses fall into three categories.

-- Soft mattresses tend to conform to your shape but fail to deliver uniform support across the entire body.
+- Soft mattresses tend to conform to your shape but fail to deliver consistent support across the entire body.

-- Medium-firm mattresses tend to deliver equally on conformability and support and alleviate pressure point pain in most people.
+- Medium-firm mattresses deliver equally on conformability and support and alleviate pressure point pain in most people.

 - Very firm mattresses offer good support but little (if any) conformability, which can lead to pressure point pain.

-Babies start rolling over in their sleep at around 4 months of age and by adulthood, we're moving as much as 75 times a night – whether it's a simple twitch or a full-out roll.
+Babies start rolling over in their sleep at around four months of age, and by adulthood, we're moving as much as 75 times a night – whether it's a simple twitch or a full-out roll.
 We move during the night to alleviate pressure point pain and to reduce stress and strain on our backs and joints.
-A good mattress will reduce how much you move at night by providing pressure point relief, which will allow you to slip into deeper, healing REM sleep.
+A good mattress will reduce how much you move at night by providing pressure point relief, allowing you to slip into deeper, healing REM sleep.

 Most people need at least a month to adjust their bodies to a new sleep surface.
-Considering how long we spend in bed in a 24 hour period, it's no wonder that our muscles and joints have a memory of how to find the most comfortable spot on the mattress.
+Considering how long we spend in bed in 24 hours, it's no wonder our muscles and joints have a memory of finding the most comfortable spot on the mattress.
 Does that mean you should only buy from a mattress retailer that offers a comfort guarantee?
 Not necessarily.
-If you've done your research, shopped around and spent time testing out a variety of mattresses, your mattress purchase should be a natural progression of those activities.
+If you've done your research, shopped around, and spent time testing out a variety of mattresses, your mattress purchase should be a natural progression of those activities.

-Mattress myth 5 – A mattress should be flipped every few months to keep it in good condition
+Mattress myth 5: Who should flip a mattress every few months to keep it in good condition?

-Most mattresses today are made one-sided, which means they should never be flipped.
+Most mattresses today are one-sided, meaning They should never flip them.
 So, how can you ensure maximum enjoyment of your mattress and reduce body impressions?

-- Sleep in a variety of positions and places on the mattress so the entire surface compresses evenly.
+- Sleep in various positions and places on the mattress, so the entire surface compresses evenly.

-- Rotate your mattress monthly for the first 6 months and quarterly after that.
+- Rotate your mattress monthly for the first six months and quarterly after that.

-Please note: when you first start sleeping on your new mattress, rotate every two weeks for the first two months.
-And remember that body impression is normal up to 1 ½ inch and not a structural defect.
-The upholstery materials are conforming to the weight and shape of your body, which is a good thing.
+Please note: when you start sleeping on your new mattress, rotate every two weeks for the first two months.
+And remember that body impression is normal up to 1 ½ inches and not a structural defect.
+The upholstery materials conform to the weight and shape of your body, which is a good thing.

 Mattress warranties do not refer to the life expectancy of your purchase.
-The warranty covers workmanship and materials and just like many products used with extreme regularity, you'll notice wear and tear before you reach the end of the warranty.
+The warranty covers quality and materials, and just like many products used with extreme regularity, you'll notice wear and tear before you reach the end of the warranty.

-When buying a new mattress, read the warranty carefully even though there's very little difference in the terms and conditions of warranties from manufacturer to manufacturer.
+When buying a new mattress, read the warranty carefully, even though there's very little difference in the terms and conditions of warranties from manufacturer to manufacturer.
 It's good to note that transportation costs (to and from the factory) are usually not covered in the case of repair or replacement.
-As well, a new warranty is normally not issued when the mattress is replaced.
+Also, a new warranty is normally not issued when the mattress is replaced.

 The warning against removing the law tag of your new mattress tag can be intimidating.
-The truth is that once you've bought the mattress and it's in your home, you can do whatever you want with it.
-But if you ever need to file a warranty claim, it needs to be attached to the mattress because it contains critical information that will help the manufacturer process your claim.
+The truth is that once you've bought the mattress and it's in your home, you can do whatever you want.
+But if you ever need to file a warranty claim, it must be attached to the mattress because it contains critical information that will help the manufacturer process your claim.

 What's the cost of a good night's sleep?
-If you spent $2,000 on a new mattress (for example) and slept comfortably on that mattress for 7 years, the cost of healthy sleep would be $1.27 per night – much less than the cost of a Starbucks coffee in the morning…
+If you spent $2,000 on a new mattress (for example) and slept comfortably for seven years, the cost of healthy sleep would be $1.27 per night – much less than the cost of a Starbucks coffee in the morning.